Marclei Santos

-Marclei César Chaves Santos (born 18 June 1989), is a Brazilian footballer who plays as a striker.
-Currently plays for Dukagjini in the Football Superleague of Kosovo.
+Marclei César Chaves Santos (born 18 June 1989), is a Brazilian professional footballer who plays as a forward for Football Superleague of Kosovo club Dukagjini.

 Career

-He started his professionally career in the Campeonato Brasileiro Série B in 2011 where he played for Boa.
+Marclei started his professionally career in the Campeonato Brasileiro Série B in 2011 where he played for Boa.

 Mitra Kukar

 Previously, Marclei played for the Brazilian club side Bahia de Feira.
 His contract with the club actually only ends in May 2017.
 But because of the offer from Indonesian club side Mitra Kukar, he immediately ended his contract with Bahia de Feira as of 10 April 2017.

 Al-Salmiya SC

 On 2 February 2019, Marclei confirmed on his Instagram profile, that he had joined Al-Salmiya.

 FC Feronikeli 74

 After a brief return to Bahia de Feira, Marclei moved to Kosovan club Feronikeli in August 2020.

 FC Prishtina

-Santos moved to most famous Kosovan club FC Prishtina in July 2022.
+Santos moved to most famous Kosovan club Prishtina in July 2022.